tuura/graph-visualisation/README.md

 * Arrows crossing each other

 ## Directed Acyclic Graphs
-Directed graphs with no cycles can be drawn as trees using the `Visualise.DAG` module, using the Coffman-Graham algorithm to produce the layout.
-The indirect dependancies are removed/reduced in order to simplify the graph before topological ordering using Kahn's algorithm is carried out, then the nodes are drawn in layers and connected.
+Partial order directed graphs with no cycles can be drawn as trees using the `Visualise.DAG` module, using the Coffman-Graham algorithm to produce the layout.
+The indirect dependancies are removed/reduced in order to simplify the graph (so therefore the graph has to be a partial order graph) before topological ordering using Kahn's algorithm is carried out, then the nodes are drawn in layers and connected.

 The functions `drawDAG` and `drawDAG'` can be used to draw the graph, with the adjustable settings again being the same as `Visualise.FlatCircle` and `Visualise.FlatAdaptive`.